deoac/Semi-Literate/docs/Literate.md

-The subroutine has only one parameter, the input filename
+The subroutine has a single parameter, which is the input filename.
+The filename is required.
+Typically, this parameter is obtained from the command line through the wrapper subroutine `MAIN`.